andrewolal/kmedoids/README.md

 ## Goodness of fit

-*Inertia* (sum of distances to the nearest exemplar) is typically how goodness of fit is measured.
-For example, if you ran the algorithm 100 times with the same parameters, you could use intertia to decide which run to use.
-However, it doesn't work if k also varies between runs, because bigger k will usually mean lower intertia.
-However, we can get around this problem by using the AIC score instead which considers not just how well the model fits but also how many parameters it has.
 It so happens that k-medoids has enough in common with Gaussian mixture models (GMM) that the latter can be used as a working model to analyse k-medoids results.
-We can use the exemplars as the means and we can use the sample standard deviations within clusters - under diagonal covariance assumptions- to create a covariance matrix.
-We can treat each cluster as a multivariate Gaussian, and combine them together proportionally to the number of points in each cluster into a Gaussian mixture.
-This allows us to calculate the log likelihood for our working model and then to plug it into AIC - along with the number of clusters - in order to obtain an AIC score.
-We can use the AIC score to compare different runs with the same k but also runs with different k parameters, thus enabling an effective way to discover k which is shown in the example below.
+The reason this is useful is that it allows me to build a likelihood function which I can then in turn use to calculate the AIC score.
+The AIC score takes into account both relative model fit and the number of parameters (k) and therefore penalises complexity.
+This makes it possible to compare both k-medoid runs with the same and different k parameters.

 # *Caveat emptor*

 1. This class of algorithms (including PAM et al) are local optimisers and depend heavily on the initial value.
-Its easy for the algorithm to fall into local optimums and therefore it is necessary to try many different starting points.
+Its easy for the algorithm to fall into a local optimum and therefore it is necessary to try many different starting points.

 2. To make it viable for at least mid-sized data